Effect of hole geometry on charge sharing and other parameters in GEM-based detectors: Charge sharing related studies

 Collection efficiency for two different single-mask orientations have been calculated and it is observed that OA with a bigger hole opening towards the drift cathode has almost 99$\%$ collection efficiency for single GEM (figure \ref{CollEff1GEM}), whereas collection efficiency for SYM and OB decreases with drift field as expected from earlier studies of double-mask GEMs.
 This is clearly an advantage of OA which does not need a fine tuning of the drift and transfer fields, as far as collection of electrons is considered.

 The same pattern is repeated for double and triple GEM detectors, as shown in figure \ref{CollEff3GEM}, for triple GEM ones.
-The exact values of efficiency are dependent on the applied drift voltage and the voltage divider circuit used in these two experiments.
-The collection efficiency for OA is consistently higher, hovering in between approximately 95\% to 80\%, than SYM and OB for all the GEM foils.
-However, for all the configurations, collection efficiency remains larger than 70\%.
+The collection efficiency for OA is consistently higher than SYM and OB for all the GEM foils.